-There is so much to do and see in the beautiful country of Italy, there might not be time to see everything.
+There is so much to do and see in the beautiful country of Italy.
+There might not be time to see everything.
 But these best travel books for Italy will help you plan your grand vacation adventure in no time!

-Read a few of these options and pack as much into your next trip as you can.
-Or spend the entire trip by the ocean, no one is judging!
+Read a few of these options and pack as much into your next trip as possible.
+Or spend the entire trip by the ocean.
+No one is judging!
 Let’s start and look at the best travel books for Italy.

 1. Glam Italia!

 Are you on a budget for your first trip to Italy?
 Don’t stress because I have the perfect book for you.
-Corina Cooke is an Italian travel guide and blogger who offers insider knowledge and hacks on how to travel to Italy for the minimum price.
-Ranging from cheap flight options, where to stay, and what to see, Cooke offers the new adventurer perspective into what to expect when staying in Italy for either the very first time, or even if you’re an experienced traveler to the beautiful country of Italy.
+Corina Cooke is an Italian travel guide and blogger who offers insider knowledge and hacks on traveling to Italy for the minimum price.

+From cheap flight options, where to stay, and what to see, Cooke offers the new adventurer perspective into what to expect when staying in Italy for the very first time or even if you’re an experienced traveler to the beautiful country of Italy.

 Discover this stress-free, money-saving way of planning an international vacation.
-The years of experience that Cooke offers in this book ranks on our list as one of the best Italy travel guides.
+Cooke’s years of experience in this book rank on our list as one of the best Italy travel guides.

 Do you want to get city-specific on your trip to Italy?
 If so, I have the perfect guide for you.
 Jan Hayes delves deep into the cultural city of Salerno.

 See Related: Italy vs. Greece

-Inside this travel guide, you’ll find insider knowledge on spending time engulfed in the rolling hillsides of both Florence and Tuscany.
+Inside this travel guide, you’ll find insider knowledge on spending time engulfed in the rolling hillsides of Florence and Tuscany.
 Get the most out of your money and time on this trip, and don’t waste a second looking for things to do or places to see.
 Follow the guide and find hidden gems throughout the historic towns.

 There are top sights and many hidden wonders of Tuscany, and this guide will help you see them all.
 Connect with the local culture, skip the lines and tourist traps, and find the best places to eat and relax in town.

 Even indulge in self-guided walking tours to easily tour the town without paying the price.
-For anyone looking for a Tuscany, Italy travel guide, I would highly recommend looking into this best travel book for Italy.
+For anyone looking for a Tuscany, Italy travel guide, I highly recommend looking into this best travel book for Italy.

 Rosie Whitehouse has spent the past thirty years exploring the region of Liguria.
-This book provides the reader with key knowledge of the Riviera, but also includes less-known attractions such as the mountain valleys of the region.
+This book provides the reader with key knowledge of the Riviera but also includes less-known attractions, such as the mountain valleys of the region.

-Make sure to grab this travel guide on Liguria, Italy because you won’t want to miss all the spectacular things this region of the beautiful country has to offer.
+Make sure to grab this travel guide on Liguria, Italy, because you won’t want to miss all the spectacular things this region of the beautiful country has to offer.

 This map by Maxwell Fox takes an easy approach to a new country you’ve never been to.
 Take the worry and stress out of trying to plan a huge list of adventures while you’re in the wonderful city of Bari.
 Let this map be your guide.

 6. Fodor’s Rome